 Currently, he operates Lindsay Thomas Consulting, Inc. However, being a true Georgia native, he spends as much time as possible on his farm hunting and fishing with his two sons.

 Starting with a garage and a business plan, Waldron raised a small amount of money, acquired a CNC machine, and with the help of his high school friend and business partner Jonathon Shults, SilencerCo launched it's first product in 2009.
-The company now employees over 230 people and occupies a 72,000 square foot facility where all manufacturing is performed in house, American sourced, and American made.
+The company grew to 350 employees and occupies a 72,000 square foot facility where all manufacturing is performed in house, American sourced, and American made.
 In 2014 SilencerCo was recognized as the 4th fastest growing companies in Utah by both Utah Business Magazine, and the Mountain West Capital Network, and was recognized in 2013 as the #202 fastest growing company in America by Inc Magazine.

-Waldron currently resides in Salt Lake City and is happily married to Audrey Waldron.
-Together they have 3 daughters, Sophie (10), Izzy (8) and Lauren (5).
+Waldron currently resides in Virginia Beach, VA and is happily married to Audrey Waldron.
+Together they have 3 daughters, Sophie (11), Izzy (8) and Lauren (5).

 Your opinion counts